Serving the pasadena community Certified By The California Board Of Legal Specialization In Family Law, Probate, and Estate Planning

 What Does a Postnuptial Agreement Cover?

-A well-drafted postnuptial agreement can address various issues concerning the couple’s finances and assets.
+A well-drafted postnuptial agreement can cover a range of financial matters relevant to married couples.
 Common elements of postnuptial agreements include:

-- Property Division: The agreement can specify how marital and separate property will be divided if the marriage ends.
-This includes real estate, vehicles, jewelry, and other significant assets.
+• Property division: The agreement outlines how to split marital and separate property if the marriage ends.
+This may include real estate, vehicles, jewelry, and other major assets.

-- Business Ownership: If one or both spouses own a business, a postnuptial agreement can address how the business will be handled during a divorce, including buyout provisions or the division of profits.
+• Business ownership: If one or both spouses own a business, the agreement can address what happens to the business during a divorce, such as rules for buyouts or dividing profits.

-- Inheritance Rights: A postnuptial agreement can address how inheritances, gifts, and other personal assets received during the marriage will be treated, helping to prevent conflicts over estate planning and family assets.
+• Inheritance rights: The agreement may clarify how inheritances, gifts, and personal assets received during the marriage are treated, helping avoid disputes and streamlining estate planning.

-While the agreement can cover various financial aspects, it cannot dictate matters related to child custody, visitation, or child support, as these decisions must be made based on the best interests of the children involved by California law.
+While the agreement can cover a range of financial matters, it cannot resolve questions about child custody, visitation, or child support.
+California law requires courts to make those decisions in the best interests of the children.

 Contact Our Pasadena Postnuptial Agreements Attorney Today

-A postnuptial agreement can provide a solid foundation for marriage by ensuring both spouses have clear expectations regarding their financial responsibilities and rights.
-Whether addressing concerns about asset division, debt allocation, or business interests, this legal tool can offer couples security and peace of mind at any stage of their marriage.
-By working with a skilled Pasadena postnuptial agreements lawyer, you can create a well-drafted agreement that aligns with your goals and protects your interests, no matter what the future holds.
+A postnuptial agreement can provide a strong foundation for marriage by ensuring both spouses maintain clear expectations for financial responsibilities and rights.
+Whether you seek clarity about dividing assets, allocating debt, or addressing business interests, this legal tool offers security and clarity at any stage of marriage.
+Working with an experienced postnuptial agreement attorney in Pasadena ensures that your agreement meets your goals and helps protect your interests—wherever life leads.

-Secure your assets and gain peace of mind—contact a Pasadena postnuptial agreements attorney at Schweitzer Law Partners to get started!
+Secure your assets and gain peace of mind—contact a Pasadena postnuptial agreements attorney at Schweitzer Law Partners, call (626) 788-5225 to get started!

 our clients share their stories